 Throughout the course of your working life, you will probably be asked to sign a wide range of contracts and agreements.
 Some may have little relevance.
 Others may be extremely important.
 Five types that are particularly significant are Non-Compete Agreements, Non-Solicitation Agreements, Severance Package Agreements, Employee Benefits, and Stock Option Agreements.
 We will work to help ensure that the document you are signing is fair.
 If you have already signed and are engaged in a dispute surrounding one of these agreements, we will stand by your side.

-We’ve been serving employees in Toledo and throughout Ohio, West Virginia, and Indiana for over five combined decades.
+We’ve been serving employees in Toledo and throughout Ohio, Indiana, Michigan, Connecticut and West Virginia for over five combined decades.
 Our vast experience allows us to quickly explain how an agreement might affect you.
 And we’ll be straight with you, right from the start about your case, if you have one, and the process for getting the resolution you deserve.

 Need an employment lawyer?
 Here are your next steps.